 Magnificent Himalayan views, clear mountain air and the ‘champagne of teas’ add up to make Darjeeling and its environs a restorative hill retreat.

-Spread over a crescent shaped ridge in the foothills of the India Himalaya and surrounded by emerald green plantations Darjeeling is synonymous with tea.
+Spread over a crescent shaped ridge in the foothills of the India Himalayas and surrounded by emerald green plantations Darjeeling is synonymous with tea.
 In the 1830’s the area was leased to the East India Company by the once independent kingdom of Sikkim for an incredibly modest fee.
 Cool hills and high summer rainfall in the ‘Land of the Celestial Thunder Dragon’ proved to be perfect growing conditions and there are now more than 70 different tea gardens beneath the gaze of jagged snow-capped peaks.

 Nepalis moved here to work in the plantations and swelled the local population adding to the mix of Himalayan cultures - we love this area for its fabulous people watching opportunities and shopping for the unusual.
 In the markets and bazaars you’ll rub shoulders with Newaris, Bhutanese and Tibetans and find everything from tightly curled fern fronds (a local delicacy) and bamboo bags to silver prayer wheels and yak wool rugs for sale.